Lemon Stars Cake

 Before you start, make sure you have your whip topping of choice thawed if necessary.
-Combine the almond milk (or safe substitute) with the ACV and set aside.
+Combine the 1/2 cup of unsweetened milk with the ACV and set aside.
 This is a play on buttermilk.
-Next, combine all of the dry ingredients in your stand mixer and mix together with the wire attachment.
+Next, combine all of the dry ingredients in your stand mixer and mix with the wire attachment.
 Add in the liquid ingredients, and mix again.
 Make sure you scrape down the edges and remix to ensure it’s all well incorporated.

-The batter comes together very quickly.
-Line a large baking tray, or jelly roll pan, with parchment paper, and pour on the batter.
+Next, line a large baking tray, or jelly roll pan, with parchment paper, and pour in the batter.
 I chose to cut the parchment to fit the tray rather than fold the edges to ensure the cake would be 100% flat in the end.

-Spread the batter to all of the edges.
-You could go 1.5 or 2x for thicker stars, but in the end, I liked the size of our cake.
-The stars become more like dessert bites.
+Spread the batter to all of the edges and bake at 350 starting for 18 minutes, checking for done-ness every few minutes after.
+The total bake time will vary depending on the size of your tray and thickness of your batter.
 When you pull the cake out, allow it to cool completely before adding the whip topping.

 Leave your cake on the parchment, on the tray, and top.
 If you have melting issues like we did, place the tray in the freezer for 20 minutes, then use your cookie cutter to cut out the stars.
 We had to keep putting the tray in the freezer to pull this off.
 Top with blueberries and enjoy.
 Be sure to serve these on a plate with forks if you have melting problems.
 Here are the pictures: